20 Pictures of Assisi One of Italy’s Most Beloved Pilgrimages

 With so much focus on the church, it’s natural for non-Catholics or less religious tourists to wonder, is Assisi worth visiting?

-4 Reasons Assisi is Worth Visiting
+4 Reasons Assisi Italy is Worth the Trip

 There are currently 55 UNESCO World Heritage sites in Italy.
 Understanding why Assisi is one of them can go a long way to helping you decide if Assisi is worth visiting.

 Religious pilgrims have journeyed to Assisi for centuries to see the Basilica of San Francesco (where St. Francis is buried) and the Basilica of Santa Chiara (to see the tomb of St. Clare).
 Yet, for non-Catholics like myself, much of what makes Assisi worth visiting lies outside the churches and Basilicas.

 2. Location!
 Assisi, Italy on the Map